LegendusMaximus/speedsmart-tools/README.md

 ## About the tools
 This set of tools is made specifically for SpeedSmart History files which have been truncated by SpeedSmart (either due to hitting the 3000 speedtests export limit, truncation of network names containing an & character or removal of network names containing a # character).
 It has been designed to be relatively simple to use, just give it the required files and start it.
 It outputs a complete file which is useful for data analysis.

+Please note that this tool is mainly aimed at SpeedSmart for iOS version 7.6.15, which is quite ancient now!
+The reason it is made for this version is due to this one being the most accessible and me managing to stay on it.
+Features may or may not work with newer/older versions of SpeedSmart.

 ## Why is this needed?

 This set of tools needs to be created as: